I watched as the ship pulled away from the dock and I stood in silence as it headed back out to sea. I couldn’t talk about it for two days.

 A tiny Argentinian scientific station rests in a small inlet called Paradise Bay.
 The mountains around the bay protect this area from the strongest winds.
 A few of us sat on the hill above Brown Station gazing out at the bay filled with sea ice.
 The air was so clear it gave the surrounding glaciers a stunning contrast to the cold waters they rose from.

 Later while zooming around Paradise Bay in our zodiacs I dipped my hand over the side into the water to feel the black ice.
 Maciej grabbed a chunk and pulled it out of the water.
 This was an ancient piece of ice broken from the massive glacier at the end of the bay.
-Years of pressure had condensed the ice pushing out all air bubbles leaving it absolutely clear.
+Years of pressure had condensed the ice pushing out all air bubbles leaving it clear as glass.

 “OK, I’m not doing the polar plunge,” Catherine said next to me.
 The polar plunge was scheduled for that evening in this very bay.